Originally published on 30th November, 2015

 5. Thinks Labor not doing enough to restrict Executive Salaries

 In 2009, as Opposition Leader, Turnbull pushed for government-imposed restrictions on the salaries of private company executives.
-He attacked the Rudd Labor government in Question Time, saying they weren’t doing enough restrain these salaries.
-He also attacked a company, Pacific Brands, for giving executives pay rises whilst sacking workers, saying it was a “poor” decision that “horrified” him.
+He attacked the Rudd Labor Government in Question Time, saying they weren’t doing enough restrain these salaries.
+He also attacked a company, Pacific Brands, for giving executives pay rises whilst sacking workers, saying it was a “poor” decision that “horrified” him.7

 6. Shorten goes in harder than Turnbull on Terrorism

-On the 2nd of October 2015 a 15-year-old Muslim shot and killed Curtis Cheng, an unarmed police civilian finance worker, outside NSW Police headquarters in Sydney.
+On the 2nd of October 2015 a 15-year-old Muhammedan shot and killed Curtis Cheng, an unarmed police civilian finance worker, outside NSW Police headquarters in Sydney.

 Malcolm Turnbull, now Prime Minister, went soft on the anti-terror rhetoric.
 So soft, in fact, that he was outflanked by Labor Opposition Leader Bill Shorten, who compared those who brainwashed the boy to paedophiles.

 Following Kevin Rudd’s 2013 pre-election switch to a policy of significant action on border protection, Turnbull, in an interview on SBS, denounced Rudd:

 “It is a very cruel policy.
 What Kevin Rudd is proposing is extremely cruel.
 But all of the policies to deal with the people smuggling problem, are, to some extent, cruel.”